-Every Outlook version has its limitation of saving the OST files which are the copy of PST files maintained in the user’s system.
-This copy is shared to the other client by exchange servers that act as the post office virtually.
-To save the Outlook OST files in the system, the Outlook versions provide certain limitations beyond which storing the OST files is not recommended.
-The 2GB truncation error is one of them.
+Every Outlook account is limited by the maximum capacity upto which the emails can be stored.
+In addition, every copy is shared to the other client by exchange servers.
+To save the Outlook OST files in the system, the Outlook versions provide certain limitations beyond which storing the OST files is not feasible.
+This is what causes the 2GB truncation error.

-The 2GB OST error manifests due to over sizing of OST files.
+The 2GB OST error occurs due to over sizing of OST files.
 Once the OST files are oversized, the Outlook generates following messages:

-If any of the above mentioned OST error flashes on the screen, then it is confirmed that Outlook mailbox space is saturated and needs selective deletion of the OST files which are trash.
+If any of the above mentioned OST error flashes on the screen, then it is confirmed that Outlook mailbox space is saturated and trash has to be deleted in order to restore the system.

 However, for all Outlook versions some common issues faced by the oversized OST file are: